pixelmund/svemix/docs/src/routes/docs/getting-started/meta.svelte.md

 <br>

 SVEMIX includes some default meta data / SEO handling, the cool thing is.
-All you have to do is export an `metadata` function.
-This `metadata` function receives the returned props of the loader, which means you can dynamically apply titles, descriptions etc. from your loaded data.
+All you have to do is export return a `metadata` property inside your `loader`.
 You can also specify default meta tags via the svelte config.

 <br>